APCSLowell/RaspberryPi/README.md

 Multiple LEDs that blink in a random pattern
 ---------------
 You will create a circuit with at least 4 LEDs.
 Any pin marked with green on slide 11 can be used for output (e.g. 17, 18, 22, 24, 27).
 Your working program should store the 4 output pin numbers in an array.
 In `setup()` set the pin mode of each of the pins you choose to output.
 In `draw()`, randomly choose a pin using `Math.random()`.
+See slide 20 for a sample program.
 When you have your program working, call your instructor over to show him.

 Multiple LEDs that are controlled by buttons
 ------------------